USEPA/AMET/docs/AMET_Users_Guide_v1.md

     > SQL queries.

 -   Section 6 gives instructions on how to populate the AMET MySQL
-    > database, with specific instructions for each of the MM5, WRF,
+    > database, with specific instructions for each of the WRF and
-    > MCIP, and CMAQ models, and also on how to create a new MET project
+    > CMAQ models, and also on how to create a new MET project
     > and a new AQ project for subsequent analyses.

 -   In Section 7 are instructions on how to perform model evaluation for